Homemade UMAMI-Rich, Japanese Fermented Seasoning: Soy Sauce Koji (Shoyu Koji)

 SOY SAUCE [Shoyu]:

 Look for soy sauce that only contains water, soybeans, wheat, and salt—nothing else!
+And of course, it has to "NO MSG"!

-In this example, the soy sauce is made with whole soybeans (a.k.a, Marudaizu) instead of defatted, processed soybeans.
+My recommendation is "Kikkoman Organic Soy Sauce", which is made with whole soybeans (a.k.a, Marudaizu) instead of defatted, processed soybeans.
 This is a great quality to look for when choosing a good soy sauce for making Soy Sauce Koji!

 FINAL THOUGHTS |